gsx-lab/caras-framework/docs/DEVELOP_TEST_SUITES.md

 ### start carash on debug mode

 `carash` has a DEBUG mode.
-In that mode, after `carash` initialization, you will be able to start pry console under the condition of no active consle.
+In that mode, after `carash` initialization, you will be able to start pry console under the condition of no active console.
 Set `DEBUG=1` and start `carash` to become the debug mode.

 ```